 The first thing car accident victims can do to protect themselves is get their vehicle to a safe location when possible.
 Next, they’ll want to check themselves and their other passengers for injuries and call 911.

 If you feel your crash is relatively minor, it likely needs to be reported to the police under Illinois law.
-It is against the law in Illinois to go without reporting an accident that included injury, death, or property damage.
-Protect yourself and claim by reporting to the police and obtaining a copy of that report.
+It is against the law in Illinois to go without reporting an accident that includes injury, death, or property damage.
+Protect yourself and your claim by reporting to the police and obtaining a copy of that report.